 - Complete the required certification training including an orientation to the School's curriculum;

 - Develop a clear learning contract with the student concerning performance expectations.
 These expectations must be stated in terms of behavioral learning goals, methods of achievement, and standard of measurement through using the Learning Plan Agreement/Comprehensive Skills Evaluation;

 - Provide at least one hour a week for individual supervision with the student or a combination of individual and group supervision that combined totals at least one hour per week.
 Group supervision cannot be a substitute for individual supervision;

-- Provide feedback to the student concerning his/her performance in writing on an ongoing basis, including completing the end of quarter student evaluation every quarter.
+- Provide feedback to the student concerning their performance in writing on an ongoing basis, including completing the end of semester student evaluation every semester.
 If the Field Instructor and/or Preceptor has any concern about any aspect of the student’s performance, professionalism, adherence to the NASW Code of Ethics, etc., the assigned Faculty Field Liaison should be notified immediately to discuss concerns and assist in the plan of correction;

 - Make available or develop specific practice opportunities that will enable the student to fulfill the expectations of the Learning Plan Agreement (LPA);

 - Inform both student and Faculty Field Liaison about any unusual opportunities, conditions, or problems at the earliest possible convenience; evaluate student progress on an ongoing basis; and involve the student in the preparation of these evaluations.

 - CSUSB requirements can be waived in special circumstances.
 In such situations, close supervision of the Field Instructor must be provided by the Faculty Field Liaison and the arrangement must have the advanced approval of the Director of Field Education and/or designated Field Coordinator.